 What to Do and What to Expect

-- During wait list times, The SCC front desk can assist you with a provider search via your health insurance to assist you with identifying an available mental health provider in your area.
+- The front desk can assist you with a provider search via your health insurance to assist you with identifying an available mental health provider in your area.

 - After your first appointment, your counselor will assist you with scheduling additional appointments.
 Individual appointments are approximately 50 minutes long.
-If you need to cancel or reschedule an appointment, please contact the SCC in advance so other students can be served.
+If you need to cancel or reschedule an appointment, please contact Counseling & Psychological Services in advance so other students can be served.

-There are no fees charged to currently enrolled UW Tacoma students for Student Counseling Center services.
+There are no fees charged to currently enrolled UW Tacoma students for CAPS services.